No. 82; September 2016

 Starting school is a major milestone for children and parents.
-School is a place away from home where a child will have some of his greatest challenges, successes, failures, and embarrassments.
-Because school is beyond the control of parents, it can be stressful for both the child and the parents.
+School is a place away from home where children will have some of their greatest challenges, successes, failures, and embarrassments.
+Because school is beyond the control of parents or guardians, it can be stressful for both the child and the parents or guardians.

-At school, a child will learn about how the world works, about appropriate social interactions, and about people outside his family.
-He will learn about himself, his strengths, weaknesses, interests, and who he is socially.
-He will have to perform in a way that he never has had to at home.
-He has to separate from parents, cope with social and academic challenges, and make friends.
+At school, children will learn about how the world works, about appropriate social interactions, and about people outside the family.
+They will learn about their strengths, weaknesses, interests, and who they are socially.
+They will have to perform in a way that they never have had to at home.
+They have to separate from parents, cope with social and academic challenges, and make friends.

 Starting school can be both fun and stressful.
 Many children show some anxiety about school.
 Anxiety can occur at the beginning of a new school year or when a child changes schools.
 A child who has been in day care may be more comfortable with the daily ritual of separation.
 These children may be less anxious for the first few days of nursery school, preschool, or kindergarten.

-If parents have mixed feelings (e.g. guilt, fear, or anxiety) about sending a child to school, it can add to the child's hesitancy, or reluctance.
-A child's experience starting school is influenced by his preparation and his parents' feelings and attitude.
+If parents or guardians have mixed feelings (e.g. guilt, fear, or anxiety) about sending a child to school, it can add to the child's hesitancy, or reluctance.
+A child's experience starting school is influenced by the preparation and the family's feelings and attitude.

 What Parents Can Do To Help Their Child: